Aincvy/sight/docs/addTemplateNode.md

 And the source will be append to the final source.

+- Here is an exception, the return statement.
+  - If the function body only has 1 line, and the line start with `return` keyword, then the `return` keyword will be omitted.

 If there has 2 params,  the function will be eval once, then check the result.

 - If result is null or undefined or do not have a result, then do nothing.
 (It means this node do not generate any code.)
-- If result is a function, then the function will be eval.
-(It will not be recursion. )
+- If result is a function, then the function will be convert to string.(Full converted, no any omit.)
 - Otherwise, the result will be the generated-code.
 It will be append to the final source.

 - The params's order cannot be changed. `($, $$)`